Byron-Cleo/nissmart_engine_ledger/README.md

 1. on the root directory, change to client directory, then nissmart directory
 2. install packages with `npm install` with node version 20 or higher
-3. run `npm run dev` to start react with vite front-end
+3. run `npm run dev` to start react with vite for the front-end

 ## Any required environment variables